Nabeel1401/rust-port-scanner/README.md

 ## Challenges Faced

 - Managing asynchronous tasks efficiently
+  → Solved using Tokio async runtime and task spawning.

 - Handling timeouts to avoid long scan times
+  → Implemented connection and read timeouts.

 - Cleaning binary banner data into readable text
+  → Applied banner sanitization and one-line formatting.

 - Understanding why some services do not return banners
+  → Learned that many services wait for client input or block banners.

 - Firewall and network restrictions
+  → Tested on local networks and loopback addresses.

 ## Limitations & Future Improvements